ratt-ru/CubiCal/docs/parset.rst

 Options pertaining to data selection and chunking strategy.

 --data-ms=string
 	Name/path of input measurement set.
 Mandatory.
 --data-column=string
 	Name of measurement set column from which to read for input data (uncalibrated visibilities).
 Default: 'DATA'.
---data-time-chunk=int
+--data-time-chunk=string
 	Data will be cut up into blocks containing this many timeslots.
 	This limits the amount of data processed at once.
 Smaller chunks allow for a smaller RAM footprint and greater parallelism, but this sets an upper limit on the solution intervals that may be employed.
+	Specify as an integer number of timeslots, or a value with a unit (e.g. '300s').
 0 means use full time axis.
 Default: 32.
---data-freq-chunk=int
+--data-freq-chunk=string
 	Data will be cut up into blocks containing this many channels.
 	This limits the amount of data processed at once.
 Smaller chunks allow for a smaller RAM footprint and greater parallelism, but this sets an upper limit on the solution intervals that may be employed.
+	Specify as an integer number of channels, or a value with a unit (e.g. '128MHz').
 0 means use full frequency axis.
 Default: 32.
 --data-chunk-by=string
 	If set, then time chunks will be broken up whenever the value in the named column(s) jumps by ``--data-chunk-by-jump``.
 Multiple column names